The July 7 First Thursday Community Conversation broadcast featured information, questions and comments on the proposed community center project.

 It is 10 days and counting for the shutdown of Minnesota state government, making it the longest of any in recent history.

-Local naturalist and retired teacher Larry Weber joins us to share his observations on what's going on in the great outdoors.
+Local naturalist and retired teacher Larry Weber joins us each Saturday morning to share his observations on what's going on in the great outdoors.

 Here we are, with one week of month seven behind us along the Gunflint Trail.

 On June 30, hours before the state government shut down, three Minnesota loggers went before a judge in International Falls to sue the state for breach of contract regarding existing timber sales.

 Each weekend WTIP news produces a round up of the news stories they’ve been following this week.